DisciplesofLove/POI/README.md

 ## Architecture Overview

-PermaNet is built on a fully decentralized architecture with the following components:
+JoyNet is built on a fully decentralized architecture with the following components:

 - **P2P Network Layer**: libp2p for peer-to-peer communication
 - **Storage Layer**: IPFS for decentralized model and data storage